veyon/docs/admin/ldap.rst

 :index:`Computer Group Tree`
-	If the computer groups are located in different tree than the regular (user-)groups or in a subtree, the respective LDAP-tree can be entered here.
+	If the computer groups are located in different tree than the regular (user-)groups or in a subtree, the respective LDAP tree can be entered here.
 Otherwise the group tree is also used to query :index:`computer groups` and filter them with a specific :ref:`Object Filter <ObjectFilter>` if necessary.

 Perform :index:`recursive search operations` in object trees